-All students receive a free COCC email account when they apply for admission.
+COCC provides qualifying COCC students with an email account via Microsoft Office 365.
 COCC's primary means of communicating with students is through their COCC email account.
 This includes billing statements, registration and wait list information and important announcements.
 Students are expected to regularly check their COCC email account.
-Once logged into a COCC computer, students are also logged into their COCC email accounts.